Easter Offensive: I Corps – Counteroffensive

-It was not going to be an easy task for General Trưởng.
+It was not going to be an easy task for Trưởng.
 The ARVN assault bogged down in the outskirts and the North Vietnamese, apprised of the plans for the offensive, moved the 304th and 308th Divisions to the west to avoid the U.S. airpower that was about to be unleashed upon Quảng Trị.

 The defense of the city and its walled citadel was left to PAVN replacement units and militia.
-One participant recalled : "The new recruits came in at dusk.
+One participant recalled: "The new recruits came in at dusk.
 They were dead by dawn...
 No one had time to check where they were from, or who was their commander."
 Others described the defense as a "senseless sacrifice" and referred to Quảng Trị as "Hamburger City".
 Nevertheless, the PAVN units stationed within the citadel were well dug in, had the advantage of terrain and mass artillery support.
 An ARVN early victory was denied, and the fighting continued unabated.

 On 11 July, the ARVN Airborne Division and South Vietnamese Marines launched a heli-borne assault supported by U.S. Marine helicopter squadrons HMM-164, HMM-165 and U.S. Army's Troop F, 4th Cavalry north and east of the city which would cut the last remaining road and force the PAVN to reinforce and resupply across the Thach Han River, making them vulnerable to air strikes.
 After a vicious, three-day battle against the 48th Regiment of the 320B PAVN Division broke and withdrew.

 On 27 July, the ARVN Marine Division was ordered to relieve the Airborne units as the lead element in the battle.
 But progress was slow, consisting of vicious house-to-house fighting and incessant artillery barrages by both sides.
 In September, the final assault to capture the heavily defended citadel was launched; it was finally taken on 16 September.
 Trưởng's forces then advanced to the southern bank of the Thach Han River, where they halted, exhausted and depleted by heavy casualties and unable to push on to Đông Hà.

 During July, American aircraft flew 5,461 tactical sorties and 2,054 B-52 strikes and operated 5 aircraft carriers to support the counteroffensive.